About Rye Wurlitzer

 The Wurlitzer is a Style D, Opus 999, with 2 manuals and 6 ranks of pipes (so around 450 pipes).
 It has recently undergone subtle but effective enhancement by the addition of three ranks of Virtual (digitally sampled) Wurlitzer Pipework, an Orchestral Oboe, Clarinet and String Celeste, which, along with a piano and harp samples, has kindly been provided by Paramount Virtual Organ Works.

 Now the organ is in such good order, Richard has turned some of his attention to the issue of who will still be able to play it in years to come.
-Do visit our Organfax Rye Wurlitzer (Academy) page to learn more about this exciting development.
+Do visit the Organfax Rye Wurlitzer (Academy) page to learn more about this exciting development.
+To allow time to devote to this, he has stood down from his association with the FORW and handed over the reins to the new team.

 Click on the map and drag around to get a better idea of where our venue is.
 You can also zoom in.
 Click on the marker to see address details.